 5.2.3.
-Spontaneous edge currents The two co-propagating, or chiral, edge states of a $d{x^2-y^2}+id{xy}$ -wave superconductor carry a spontaneous edge current [47, 118, 109].
+Spontaneous edge currents The two co-propagating, or chiral, edge states of a $d{x^2-y^2} + id{xy}$ -wave superconductor carry a spontaneous edge current [47, 116, 107].
 For chiral d-wave superconducting graphene the edge current has been calculated using the charge continuity equation in combination with the Heisenberg equation for the particle number [28].
 As seen in figure 7(c) the current depends not only on the size of the superconducting order parameter, but also on the doping of the system and the type of edge.
-The overall current behavior can be understood by studying the evolution of the zero-energy crossings k_0 of the chiral edge modes, as changes in the spontaneous current are proportional to changes in k_0 [118, 28].
+The overall current behavior can be understood by studying the evolution of the zero-energy crossings k_0 of the chiral edge modes, as changes in the spontaneous current are proportional to changes in k_0 [116, 28].
 Edge currents in chiral d-wave superconductors have also been shown to have a surprising size and direction dependence on the distance from the edge.
-In [129] these were interpreted as Friedel oscillations at two frequencies, $2k_F$ and $\sqrt{2k_F}$.
+In [127] these were interpreted as Friedel oscillations at two frequencies, $2k_F$ and $\sqrt{2}k_F$.
 The former is the usual Friedel oscillation of continuum states, whereas the latter is due to the zero-energy edge states.
 These two oscillations were found to be of equal amplitude and also comparable to the non-oscillating part of the current, leading to a reversal of the current direction in some regions close to the edge.
 The spontaneous edge currents give rise to a finite magnetization which is screened from the bulk of the superconductor by counter-propagating super currents.
-The spontaneous magnetization and its temperature and spatial dependence has been studied for a $d{x^2-y^2} + id{xy}$ state in the cuprate superconductors [122].
+The spontaneous magnetization and its temperature and spatial dependence has been studied for a $d{x^2-y^2} + id{xy}$ state in the cuprate superconductors [120].

 5.2.4.
-Domain walls and vortices There is a twofold ground state degeneracy in the bulk between the two different chiral states $d{x^2-y^2}+id{xy}$ and $d{x^2-y^2}-id{xy}$, as evident by the topological invariant $\mathcal{N}=\pm 2$.
+Domain walls and vortices There is a twofold ground state degeneracy in the bulk between the two different chiral states $d{x^2-y^2} + id{xy}$ and $d{x^2-y^2} - id{xy}$, as evident by the topological invariant $\mathcal{N} = \pm 2$.
 There can thus exist domain walls in a chiral d-wave superconductors, which separates domains with different chiralities.
-Following the same argument leading to two chiral edge states for a $d{x^2-y^2}+id{xy}$ -wave superconductor, a domain wall between these two degenerate bulk solutions hosts four co-propagating, or chiral, states [118].
-This is because at the domain wall the topological invariant changes from $\mathcal{N}=2$ to -2, which necessarily results in four chiral modes in the domain wall.
+Following the same argument leading to two chiral edge states for a $d{x^2-y^2} + id{xy}$ -wave superconductor, a domain wall between these two degenerate bulk solutions hosts four co-propagating, or chiral, states [116].
+This is because at the domain wall the topological invariant changes from $\mathcal{N} = 2$ to -2, which necessarily results in four chiral modes in the domain wall.

-A superconducting vortex can be seen as yet another example of a type of edge in a superconductor.
-A vortex core in a conventional spin-singlet s-wave superconductor hosts a spectrum of so-called Caroli-de Gennes-Matricon bound states [130], located at finite subgap energies.
-In chiral superconductors this spectrum can sometimes be shifted downwards in energy, such that zero-energy core states appears [131, 118, 132].
-Following recent classifications of topological insulators and superconductors, zero-energy states only exist at a defect in a particular topological class if that class is non-trivial in dimensions r + 1, where r is the dimensionality of the defect [133, 134].
-Since a vortex has r = 0 and class C for the chiral d-wave state is trivial in one dimension [113, 133, 134], there should not exist any zero-energy states for zero-dimensional defects in the chiral d-wave state, although subgap states are still allowed.
+A superconducting vortex can be seen as yet another example of a type of edge in a superconductor, in this case circular, and thus vortex cores also host zero-energy states in the chiral d-wave state.
+A vortex core in a conventional s-wave superconductor contains a spectrum of so-called Caroli-de Gennes-Matricon bound states [128], located at finite subgap energies.
+In a chiral superconductor this spectrum is shifted downwards in energy, resulting in $|\mathcal{N}|N$ zero-energy core states, where N is the winding number of the vortex [129, 116, 130].
+Thus a singly quantized vortex in a chiral d-wave superconductor contains two zero-energy states.